 Increased Chance Of Overdose

-Extreme overdose on gabapentin and cocaine can result in life-threatening consequences, including death.
+Extreme overdoses involving gabapentin and cocaine can result in life-threatening consequences, including death.

-While there have only been two reported deaths of gabapentin overdose alone, the chance of fatal overdose increases significantly when cocaine and gabapentin are mixed.
+While there have only been two reported deaths resulting from gabapentin abuse alone, the chance of fatal overdose increases significantly when cocaine and gabapentin are mixed.

 Both cocaine and gabapentin overdoses can cause serious and life-threatening effects, such as: